 Please respect this natural landmark.
 Take trash with you and please do not place graffiti in or around the cave.

 Please respect this natural landmark.
 Take trash with you and please do not place graffiti in or around the cave.
 Also please do not go swimming in the water.

 Once in Oracle, Arizona, head toward the Peppersauce Campground.
 Just past the campground, turn and head up the narrow gravel road for about 2.2 miles.
 You will see a hard left turn with a small bridge and some roadside parking.
 This is the place!
 You should see the trail to the cave nearby; it is a short walk to the entrance.
 You can enter "Peppersauce Cave" into Google Maps to help find it.

 Remember to wear good shoes and clothes that you don't mind getting dirty.
 Bring water, snacks, and at least two light sources PER PERSON—there are no lanterns inside.
-It's also a good practice to explore with a buddy or a group and to let someone know where you are going, when you will be back, and then call/text them that you are out.
+It's also a good practice to explore with a buddy or a group, let someone know where you are going, when you will be back, and call/text them that you are out.